Armenian Pakhlava – Sweet Layers of Tradition

 Preheat the oven to 350°F (180°C).

-Position the baking tray in the middle rack and bake for 20 minutes.
-The pastry should visibly rise with a distinct diamond-shaped pattern.
+First stage: Bake at 350°F (180°C) for 20 minutes.
+The pastry should visibly rise with a distinct diamond-shaped pattern beginning to form.

 Remove the baked pakhlava from the oven (pic 11).
 With the sharp knife and go over the pre-cut groves and cut all the way through.